eischet/janitor/README.md

 ```

 There's a growing collection of sample scripts in the folder sample-scripts.

+The unit tests in the janitor-lang module contain a number of examples, too.

+The grammar in ANTLR4 format is here: janitor-lang/src/main/antlr4/com/eischet/janitor/lang/Janitor.g4

 ## What does it look like on the Java Side?